woegoru/woegoru/README.md

 <h3> I am currently studying at Voronezh State University in the direction of computer science and computer engineering </h3>

-<h3>I specialize</h3> in programming, website creation and web design.
+<h3>I specialize</h3> in programming, website creation and web design, Games and Apps.
 <br>Also, since 2008 I have been professionally engaged in music.
 I own ten musical instruments and have many awards and achievements in this field.
 <br>in addition, since 2010 I have been fond of drawing.
 I make sketches, traditional and digital art.